 The Ordinary Shares being offered for resale by the Selling Securityholders pursuant to this prospectus represent approximately 50.3% of our total issued and outstanding Ordinary Shares on a fully diluted basis (assuming and after giving effect to the issuance of 23,449,990 Ordinary Shares upon exercise of all outstanding Converted Warrants, 1,779,368 Ordinary Shares upon exercise of all outstanding Founder Warrants, 5,000,000 Earnout Shares issuable upon vesting of all outstanding Earnout RSRs, 4,842,483 Ordinary Shares issuable pursuant to Deferral Agreements, 754,351 Ordinary Shares issuable upon exercise of all outstanding Converted Options and 434,890 Ordinary Shares issuable upon conversion of the Convertible Notes) and the Warrants being offered for resale pursuant to this prospectus represent approximately 51.0% of our current total outstanding Warrants.
 Certain Resale Securities held by the Selling Securityholders party to the Registration Rights Agreement are subject to contractual lock-up restrictions that prohibit them from selling such securities at this time.
 Upon expiration of the contractual lock-up restrictions, the Selling Securityholders, including the JGGC Sponsor (who is a beneficial owner of approximately 10.6% of our total issued and outstanding Ordinary Shares on a fully diluted basis), will be able to sell all of their Resale Securities registered for resale hereunder for so long as this registration statement of which this prospectus forms a part is available for use.
-Given the substantial number of Resale Securities being registered for potential resale by the Selling Securityholders, or the perception in the market that the Selling Securityholders may or intend to sell all or a significant portion of such Resale Securities, could increase the volatility of the market price of our Ordinary Shares or Public Warrants or result in a significant decline in the public trading price of our Ordinary Shares or Public Warrants.
+Given the substantial number of Resale Securities being registered for potential resale by the Selling Securityholders pursuant to the registration statement of which this prospectus forms a part, the sale of such Resale Securities by the Selling Securityholders, or the perception in the market that the Selling Securityholders may or intend to sell all or a significant portion of such Resale Securities, could increase the volatility of the market price of our Ordinary Shares or Public Warrants or result in a significant d